theguly/iris-doc-src/docs/operations/modules/natives/IrisWebHooks.md

 ![DIM Check](../../../_static/iwbh_dim_check.png)

-## Important Notes
+## Important Notes and know issues

 - The module is in beta and will improve over time.
 More customization should be brought on the messages.
 - For a complete experience, some features are missing on the server side - such as case info and user info passed to modules.
 They will be added in the next release and this module will be updated.
+For instance, IOC events do not hold case info, assets update events do not hold the user info who made the change.
 - Deletions hooks are not working as expected in IRIS v1.4.5 and the module thus fails to notify upon objects deletions.
 This will be fix in the next release of IRIS.